ESP32 Web Server in Arduino IDE: Control LEDs

 Connect to WiFi

-These two variables are used to store name and password of the Network to which you want to connect your ESP32 board.
-You should replace “ PTCL-BBB” with your wireless feudality network name and also put the password in WIFI_password variable.
+These two variables are used to store the name and password of the Network to which you want to connect your ESP32 board.
+You should replace “ PTCL-BBB” with your wireless feudality network name and also put the password in the WIFI_password variable.

 const char* WIFI_NAME= "PTCL-BB";